Generating PDFs in Angular with jsPDF and Nutrient Web SDK

 Step 4 — Creating a PDF generation component

 Angular follows a component-based architecture.
-Create a component dedicated to PDF generation.
-Run the following command:
+Create a component dedicated to PDF generation and run the following command:

 ng generate component pdf-generator